goztrk/django-docker/README.md

 and It will use same same key to create SSL certificates.

 The defined domain should map to `127.0.0.1` in your `hosts` file.

+One of the problems with docker is that created container uses root when editing in files.
+This is especially the case with using docker in WSL2.
+Some dev containers defining `1000:1000` user and usergroup themselves but python image we are using don't.
+So it is essential to define same user inside container so that you don't run into trouble with GIT.

 ## Environment Variables
 ### `DOMAIN`